Sin City. What to do with you?

 On the one hand, it remains one of the coolest looking movies I’ve ever seen.
 Robert Rodriguez translates Frank Miller’s brutal noir world to a living graphic novel.
 Some of the compositions and lighting are breathtaking, like everything your brain imagines when you look at a beautiful comic frame.

 The entire movie is shot against a green screen, and it’s pretty obvious if you’re looking for it.
 But if you’re just soaking in the comic book aesthetic, then it rarely feels too alien or fake — it’s all part of the heightened pseudo-reality of the film’s cinematography.

 Of special note is the use of color.
-I can’t think of a film that better uses little flashes of color in a film that’s otherwise black-and-white and full of shadows.
+I can’t think of a film that better uses little flashes of color in a film that’s otherwise black-and-white and full of shadows (with the obvious exception of Schindler’s List).
 The red of blood; the rotting yellow of a creep’s decaying skin; the icy blue of a beautiful woman’s eyes; the flickering of neon reflected on rainwater; it’s pretty stunning stuff.

 So that’s the look of the film, which I adore.
 And then there’s the flip side of the movie: the writing.

 The movie’s anthology narrative is a big, inelegant blob.
 The four stories (plus an opening/closing stinger) are unevenly paced and of inconsistent effectiveness.